graphsignal/graphsignal-python/README.md

 ## Overhead

-Although profiling may add some overhead to applications, Graphsignal only profiles certain executions, automatically limiting the overhead.
+Graphsignal agent is very lightweight.
+While all executions are measured, Graphsignal agent only records certain executions, automatically limiting the overhead.

 ## Security and Privacy

 Graphsignal agent can only open outbound connections to `agent-api.graphsignal.com` and send data, no inbound connections or commands are possible.

 No code or data is sent to Graphsignal cloud, only statistics and metadata.